World Association for Medical Law

-The World Association for Medical Law (WAML) was formally established in 1970.
+The World Association for Medical Law (WAML) was formally established in 1967.
 It is a not-for profit organization, and according to its statutes, its purpose is to encourage the study and discussion of problems concerning medical law, forensic and legal medicine and ethics, and their possible solution in ways that are beneficial to humanity and advancement of human rights.

 The aim of the WAML is to promote the study of the consequences in jurisprudence, legislation and ethics of developments in medicine, health care and related sciences.

-Members of WAML are both individuals holding an academic degree and interested in the field and both local organizations and institutes dealing with medical law, bioethics and health law from different countries in the world.